Frequently Asked Questions

 - What lead-free plating is available on Samtec products?

 - The majority of our plating is lead free and/or RoHS compliant.
-CLX series or any contact that is pre-plated may not be compliant.
+CLX products or any contact that is pre-plated may not be compliant.
 Depending on the part number, plating call out and the processing temperatures you may need to choose a Matte Tin finish.
 Bright Acid Tin will discolor at the elevated processing temperatures of lead-free, reflow soldering and will need to be changed to Matte Tin (TM, LM, FM or SM plating designations).
 The plating options should be listed in the catalog and/or on the print.

 - Is Samtec’s gold plating always lead-free and RoHS compliant?